bdelanghe/amz_sp_api/lib/vendor-direct-fulfillment-inventory-api-model/docs/UpdateInventoryApi.md

 require 'vendor-direct-fulfillment-inventory-api-model'

 api_instance = AmzSpApi::VendorDirectFulfillmentInventoryApiModel::UpdateInventoryApi.new
-body = AmzSpApi::VendorDirectFulfillmentInventoryApiModel::SubmitInventoryUpdateRequest.new # SubmitInventoryUpdateRequest |
-warehouse_id = 'warehouse_id_example' # String | Identifier for the warehouse for which to update inventory.
+body = AmzSpApi::VendorDirectFulfillmentInventoryApiModel::SubmitInventoryUpdateRequest.new # SubmitInventoryUpdateRequest | The request body containing the inventory update data to submit. warehouse_id = 'warehouse_id_example' # String | Identifier for the warehouse for which to update inventory.